Glossary term

 What Is a Capital Gains Distribution?

 A capital gains distribution is a payment a mutual fund, exchange-traded fund, or similar pooled investment vehicle makes to shareholders after the fund realizes net gains from selling investments.
 The distribution reflects gains realized inside the fund rather than gains the shareholder personally created by selling fund shares.
-This matters because investors can receive a taxable distribution even if they did not sell their own holdings.
+Investors can receive a taxable distribution even if they did not sell their own holdings.

 Key Takeaways